vaibhavsagar/resume/resume.md

 ### Agile Digital ###

-*Junior Software Developer* (April--September 2014): Developed a web application for finding affordable housing in Canberra using AngularJS and Bootstrap and the front end of a native iOS application for user generated films using Objective-C. Also contributed to other projects using Scala.
+*Junior Software Developer* (April--September 2014): Developed a single-page web application for finding affordable housing in Canberra and the front end of a native iOS application for user generated films.

 ### CSIRO ###

-*Vacation Scholar* (November 2013--February 2014) and *Volunteer Fellow* (February--June 2014): Developed RESTful APIs for Semantic Web research using Flask, RDFLib, ZeroMQ, etc.
+*Vacation Scholar* (November 2013--February 2014) and *Volunteer Fellow* (February--June 2014): Developed RESTful APIs for Semantic Web research.

 ### ANU College of Engineering and Computer Science ###